mangosArchives/serverZero_Rel19/doc/EventAI.txt

 15 = EVENT_T_FRIENDLY_IS_CC
 ---------------------------
-Parameter 1: DispelType - Dispel Type to trigger the event - *See Below for Dispel Bitmask Values* Parameter 2: Radius - This is the Range in Yards the NPC will scan for nearby Friendlies being Crowd Controlled Parameter 3: RepeatMin - Minimum Time used to calculate Random Repeat Expire Parameter 4: RepeatMax - Maximum Time used to calculate Random Repeat Expire
+Parameter 1: DispelType - Dispel Type to trigger the event - *See Below for Dispel Bit mask Values* Parameter 2: Radius - This is the Range in Yards the NPC will scan for nearby Friendlies being Crowd Controlled Parameter 3: RepeatMin - Minimum Time used to calculate Random Repeat Expire Parameter 4: RepeatMax - Maximum Time used to calculate Random Repeat Expire

 COMBAT ONLY - Expires when a friendly unit is Crowd controlled within the given radius (param2).
 Will repeat every (Param3) and (Param4).
-This is commonly used for NPC's who can come to the resule of other Friendly NPC's if being Crowd Controlled
+This is commonly used for NPC's who can come to the rescue of other Friendly NPC's if being Crowd Controlled

 16 = EVENT_T_FRIENDLY_MISSING_BUFF
 ----------------------------------